 The classes at The Old Attic will help you turn your restored furniture into the ever-popular French Country and Shabby Chic style.
 Bring in your own piece and an Island representative for Cottage Paint will help you turn that old furniture into something you love!

-So, have these ideas ignited a creative spark yet?
+So, have any of these ideas ignited a creative spark yet?

-If after reading this list you feel I have missed a Vancouver Island business that provides any of the above mentioned creative classes, please let me know in the comment section below.
+If after reading this list you feel I have missed a Vancouver Island business that provides fun creative classes, please let me know in the comment section below.

 If you are looking for even more ideas, make sure to read our post: Fun Friend Meet-ups on Vancouver Island